ptycho/ptypy/doc/rst_templates/engineprimer.rst

    :emphasize-lines: 8,22,25
    :dedent: 4

-Hence an *Engine* class should consist of at least the following methods
+Hence an *Engine* class should implement at least the following methods

 - Engine. *__init__(self,ptycho, parameters)*
 - Engine. *initialize()*